 Geographically, the Luxembourg division has no exposure to "emerging" countries and focuses its activity mainly on the European Union and certain OECD countries.
 The list of authorised countries is reviewed regularly.

-The charts below show the geographical distribution of the credit lines granted as at 31 December 2021 and 2020.
+The table below shows the geographical distribution of the credit lines granted as at 31 December 2022 and 2021.
 The category "Other countries" includes percentages below 2%.